gjm11/leela-zero/FAQ.md

 Unfortunately, if Leela Zero gives you a large handicap, it is likely to play badly (because every position it considers has close-to-zero chance of winning).
 If you're a dan-level player then you may find that if Leela Zero gives you a large enough handicap for you to have a chance, this makes it play so badly that _it_ doesn't have a chance.

 This is a tricky problem, being worked on actively by the Leela Zero community.
-As of mid-2018, though, it is an unsolved problem.
+As of late 2018, though, there is no fully satisfactory solution.

 (If you are _not_ a dan-level player, though, just take as many stones of handicap as you need.
 Even with its difficulty playing against a handicap, Leela Zero will probably still be much stronger than you.)